sysid/rs-env/README.md

 > [Hierarchical environment variable management](https://sysid.github.io/hierarchical-environment-variable-management/)

 ## Why
-Managing environment variables for different projects, stages, regsions, etc. is an unavoidable chore when working on many cloud projects.
+Managing environment variables for different stages, regions, etc. is an unavoidable chore when working on cloud projects.

 Especially the challenge of avoiding duplication and knowing where a particular value is coming from.
 Hierarchical variable management seems to be a good solution for this problem.

 # Features
 - Compile a resulting set of environment variables from a linked list of `<name>.env` files.
-- Dependencies can form a tree or DAG (directed acyclic graph).
+- Linked `.env` files form trees.
+Paths from leave-nodes to root (branches) form the resulting set of variables.
-- Last defined variable wins, i.e. child tops parent, rightmost sibling tops left sibling (in case of DAG).
+- Last defined variable wins, i.e. child tops parent.
 - Smart environment selection via builtin FZF (fuzzy find).
 - Quick edit via builtin FZF.
 - Side-by-side Tree edit.